Ugi0/Ugi0/README.md

 # 💫 About Me:
-A third year student in ICT.
+A student graduated with bachelor's degree in ICT.
 Interested in many fields of IT and always willing to learn more.

 # 💻 Tech Stack: